satya-das/cib/README.md

 ```

 It's a trivial example but involves a polymorphic call.
 When this code is executed the expectation is that `B::VirtFunc()` should be called.
 As it can be seen that `B::VirtFunc()` will be called at the client side itself because proxy class B overrides the VirtFunc() method.
 The instructions generated by compiler of client code will make the call to `B::VirtFunc()` on client side.
-It is just that the implementation of `B::VirtFunc()` will delegate the call to library side `B::VirtFunc()` function throgh method table.
+It is just that the implementation of `B::VirtFunc()` will delegate the call to library side `B::VirtFunc()` function through method table.
 As far as `cib` is concerened it has placed mechanism to call across component boundary for both virtual and non-virtual methods in exactly the same way.
 It is the instruction generated by compiler of client that will decide which method to call on the client side itself.
 This is the way `cib` makes it possible for virtual function call to cross component boundary without sharing the compiler generated vtable of components.
 The vtables of components are used only by respective components themselves.
 For calling methods across component method table is used instead.
 Now we will move on to our next example and see what `cib` does with facade like classes.

 <a name="implementationdetails"></a>

-## 1.15\.
+## 14\.
 Implementation Details
 <a name="parsingtechnique"></a>

-### 1.15.1\.
+### 14.1\.
 Parsing Technique
 We use cppparser to parse C++ headers.
 Clang can be an option but since we do not need full and complete compiler level type resolution clang is not suitable for us.
 For example if a function is declared as:

 `